Machine Learning Detection of Lithium Plating in Lithium-ion Cells: A Gaussian Process Approach: INTRODUCTION

-Recent studies have reported new voltage features that emerge during charging \cite{ma_operando_2022, chen_operando_2021}.
-In particular, differentiating the accumulated charge $Q$ (the integral of current) with respect to voltage $V$ yields a $dQ/dV$ curve that exhibits a distinct peak above a threshold voltage, which has been directly linked to the onset of lithium plating.
-Operando experiments using novel capillary cell setups have confirmed this finding by directly visualizing the growth of metallic Li deposits \cite{ma_operando_2022}.
+Recent studies have reported new voltage features that emerge during charging \cite{ma_operando_2022, chen_operando_2021}, based on the $dQ/dV$ curve obtained by differentiating the accumulated charge $Q$ (the integral of current) with respect to voltage $V$.
+Under plating-prone conditions, an additional secondary peak distinct from the main intercalation peak complex emerges at high cell voltage near end-of-charge, which has been directly linked to the onset of lithium plating.
+Operando experiments using novel capillary cell setups have confirmed this finding by directly visualizing the growth of metallic Li deposits coincident with the appearance of the voltage feature \cite{ma_operando_2022}.
 This discovery opens up a promising pathway toward real-time detection and control of lithium plating: in principle, one could compute $dQ/dV$ from routine current and voltage measurements and terminate charging when the peak is observed.
 However, practical implementation poses significant challenges.
 The peak in the $dQ/dV$ curve reflects the flattening of the voltage trajectory, since mathematically $dQ/dV$ is the inverse of the time derivative of voltage under constant-current charging.
 As is well known in control theory, numerical differentiation of signals (e.g., via finite differencing) significantly amplifies sensor noise, leading to large variance in the estimated derivative.
-While laboratory demonstrations can mitigate this issue with high-precision instrumentation and extensive post-processing (e.g., filtering), robust and accurate detection of $dQ/dV$ peaks based on near-zero voltage derivatives remains extremely difficult in practical settings.
+While laboratory demonstrations can mitigate this issue with high-precision instrumentation and extensive post-processing (e.g., filtering), robust and accurate detection of $dQ/dV$ peaks based on near-zero voltage derivatives remains challenging in practice.